 California Lemon Law News + Info

 After you win a lemon law dispute, the automaker may take back your vehicle and offer you a full refund, minus a deduction based on the mileage you had before your vehicle was defective.
-Your vehicle is branded as a “lemon law buyback” after arbitration or litigation is completed, and this lemon title remains on the vehicle’s history report.
-The California Lemon Law requires that this lemon title remain on the report indefinitely to protect consumers who are in the market for a used car.
+Your vehicle is branded as a “lemon law buyback” after arbitration or litigation is completed.
+This “lemon title,” meaning the repurchase due to repeated defects, remains on the vehicle’s history report.
+With the California Lemon Law, the title is required to remain on the report indefinitely to protect consumers who are in the market for a used car.

-The short answer to the question of “can lemon law cars be resold” is yes, they can.
+The short answer to the question of “Can lemon law cars be resold?” is yes, they can.
 Automakers can resell cars with lemon law buyback titles as long as they abide by the rules set forth in the California Lemon Law.
-If automakers break these rules, they are practicing “lemon laundering,” which is the crime of selling these branded vehicles through deceitful means.
+If automakers break these rules, they are practicing “lemon laundering,” which is the crime of selling these branded vehicles through wrong and deceitful means.

 1. How Can Lemon Law Buyback Cars Be Resold?

-An automaker can resell any vehicle that it repurchased due to a lemon law dispute.
+An automaker can resell any vehicle that has been repurchased due to a lemon law dispute.
 However, they must abide by these rules set by the California Lemon Law:

 • The vehicle must be branded as a “lemon law buyback.”

-• The vehicle must be repaired to conform to warranty.
+• The vehicle must be repaired to conform to the warranty.

 • The seller must disclose the vehicle’s lemon title to any prospective buyer, as well as the nature of the defect and repairs made to address the defect.